 See our presentation on Intermediate Sanctions.

-OCG works with tax-exempt organizations to help ensure that the organization’s compensation structures adhere to Internal Revenue Code regulations concerning intermediate sanctions, private inurement, and self-dealing.
+OCG works with tax-exempt organizations to ensure that the non-profit organization’s compensation structures adhere to Internal Revenue Service (IRS) Code regulations concerning intermediate sanctions (section 4958 and section 4941), private inurement, and self-dealing.

 Contact us and we'll be glad to discuss your organizations Intermediate Sanctions (Non-Profit Compensation) concerns in light of its business model.